Study Abroad: Summer Edition

 While the majority of Seaver College students choose to study abroad during their sophomore year, a variety of summer options are available for those not able to spend an entire semester abroad.

-Similar to studying abroad during the academic year, undergraduate students who participate in Pepperdine's summer international programs can study abroad at a Pepperdine-owned campus in Buenos Aires, Florence, Heidelberg, Lausanne, London, or Shanghai.
+Similar to studying abroad during the academic year, undergraduate students who participate in Pepperdine's summer international programs can study abroad at a Pepperdine-owned campus in Buenos Aires, Florence, Heidelberg, Lausanne, or London.

 Special Interest Programs